Tax Implications of Taking Money from a Limited Company for Home office

 Summing Up

 Along with these tax implications of taking money from a limited company for using part of your home for business purposes.
 You also need to consider that you need to pay business rates on non-domestic properties.
 But, if you are using just a small part of your business as an office, you are more unlikely to pay business rates.
-However, if you have done changes to your home into a building or a new structure, you might need to pay it.
+However, if you have made changes to your home into a building or a new structure, you might need to pay for it.

 If you’re looking for cost-efficient, time-saving and responsive accounting services to grow your business, contact our certified chartered accountants in London.